demantz/RFAnalyzer/Readme.md

 * Automatic re-tune while scrolling and zooming
 * Auto scale the vertical axis
 * Jump directly to a frequency
-* Adjust the gain settings of the HackRF
+* Adjust the gain settings of the HackRF / RTL-SDR dongle
 * Select a pre-recorded file as source instead of a real HackRF
 * Change the FFT size
 * Change FFT drawing mode: Line or Bars